philsinatra/IDM221/instructor_materials/IDM221-06-box_model.md

 }
 ```

 ^ Background property allows you to set the color, image, repeat, attachment, and position values.
-(Let's build an example).
+(Let's build an ).

 ---